 OKRs have the potential to dramatically reshape project management and boost organizational success in several key ways:

-- Clarity and focus: OKRs provide clear goals, promoting focus and productivity within project teams
+- Clarity and focus: OKR tracking provides clear goals, promoting focus and productivity within project teams

 - Teamwork and collaboration: OKRs enhance cooperation by breaking down barriers and aligning team efforts